Estimated reading time: 15 minutes

 We both love online focus groups, which have been more in demand since Covid-19.

-The other day a company emailed me a focus group opportunity, and it pays $150 for my time.
+The other day a company emailed me a focus group opportunity, which pays $150 for my time.

 Check with your local university and college to see if they have focus groups that pay money.

-As well, Google your city to see if there are any paying focus groups.
+Also, Google your city to see any paying focus groups with local Universities or Colleges.

 13 Went Without Or Bought A Cheaper Version